-More than 1,000 people are believed to have died in clashes in South Sudan which started as fighting between rival army factions.
-President Salva Kiir says it was a coup attempt, blaming soldiers loyal to former Vice-President Riek Machar for the trouble, but Mr Machar denies this.Where is South Sudan?
+More than a million people have fled their homes in South Sudan since fighting broke out in December between government and rebel forces.
+President Salva Kiir says it was a coup attempt, blaming soldiers loyal to former Vice-President Riek Machar for the trouble, but Mr Machar denies this.

 South Sudan is the world's newest nation, in the centre of Africa bordered by six countries.
 It is rich in oil, but following decades of civil war it is also one of the least developed regions on earth - only 15% of its citizens own a mobile phone and there very few tarmac roads in an area bigger than Spain and Portugal combined.

 This makes the Nile River, which flows through regional centres, an important transport and trade route.
-Cattle are also central to life in South Sudan - a person's wealth is measured by the size of their herd.Why are there tensions?
+Cattle are also central to life in South Sudan - a person's wealth is measured by the size of their herd.

 Since South Sudan overwhelmingly voted to break away from Sudan in 2011, the government's main concern has been to get oil flowing following disagreements with Khartoum - production only resumed in April.

 There have been a few small armed rebellions, border clashes and deadly cattle feuds - but these have all taken place far from the capital, Juba.
-Signs of friction within the governing SPLM party came in July when President Salva Kiir, an ethnic Dinka - the country's largest group, sacked his deputy Riek Machar, who is from the second largest community, the Nuer.Was there a coup plot?
+Signs of friction within the governing SPLM party came in July when President Salva Kiir, an ethnic Dinka - the country's largest group, sacked his deputy Riek Machar, who is from the second largest community, the Nuer.

 It is not clear.
 It started as a political squabble and has escalated into ethnic violence.
 President Kiir believes there was and has pointed the finger of blame at Mr Machar.

 He denies the accusations, but has publicly criticised Mr Kiir for failing to tackle corruption and said in July that he would challenge him for the SPLM's leadership.
-Mr Machar also has a chequered history with the SPLM, leading a breakaway faction in the 1990s.Could it descend into civil war?
+Mr Machar also has a chequered history with the SPLM, leading a breakaway faction in the 1990s.

-The country is awash with guns after the decades of conflict and there is a history of ethnic tension, which politicians could whip up if they believe that could help them gain, or remain in, power.What is being done?
+The country is awash with guns after the decades of conflict and there is a history of ethnic tension, which politicians could whip up if they believe that could help them gain, or remain in, power.

-There are also fears a reduction in oil production could have repercussions on world markets.
+There are also fears that a reduction in oil production could have repercussions on world markets.
 Many foreign nationals have been evacuated.